Unable to create DSN for Microsoft Office System Driver on 64-bit versions of Windows

 Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise.
 For more information about this change, read this blog post.

 When attempting to create ODBC connections that utilize the Microsoft Office System Driver, such as connections to Access or Excel, on a 64-bit Operating system like Windows 7, the drivers are not visible.
 They are not visible in the standard ODBC Administrator dialog that is launched from the Administrative Tools dialog in the Control Panel.

-This occurs when the 32-bit version of Office or the 32-bit Office System Drivers are installed on a 64-bit version of Windows.
-In 64-bit versions of Windows, there is a separate ODBC Administrator specifically used to manage 32-bit drivers and DSNs.
+This occurs when the 32-bit version of Office or the 32-bit Office System Drivers is installed on a 64-bit version of Windows.
+In 64-bit versions of Windows, there is a separate ODBC Administrator used to manage 32-bit drivers and DSNs.

 To locate the 32-bit Office System drivers, use the appropriate version of the ODBC Administrator tool.
 If you build and then run an application as a 32-bit application on a 64-bit operating system, you must create the ODBC data source by using the ODBC Administrator tool in %windir%\SysWOW64\odbcad32.exe.
 For example, the default location on a Windows 7 64-bit machine is "C:\Windows\SysWOW64\odbcad32.exe".

 On a 64-Bit Windows operating system, there are two versions of the ODBC Administrator tool.
 The 64-bit ODBC Administrator tool is the default dialog that is launched from the control panel and is used to manage the 64-bit drivers and DSNs on the machine.
 The second ODBC Administrator tool to manage the 32-bit drivers and DSNs on the machine can be launched from the SysWow64 folder.

 To determine whether Office 2010 64-bit or 32-bit is installed, take the following steps:

 - Click on the File tab in the upper left corner.